jpwhalley/2024_Biostatistics/README.md

 Data
 ----

--   Pleas contact me for the data used in e4\_dim\_reduction exercises.
+-   Please contact me for the data used in e4\_dim\_reduction exercises.

 Papers
 ------